codeRIT/hackathon-manager/README.md

 ## Usage

-**_HackathonManager is in the midst of a significant change to how it's deployed.
-If you're looking to use this *right now,* reach out to [Stuart Olivera](https://github.com/sman591)_**
+HackathonManager is a standalone web app separate from your regular marketing website/public homepage.

-HackathonManager is intended to be a standalone web app separate from your regular marketing website/public homepage.
 A typical setup would be:

 - **brickhack.io** — Marketing site with event info, schedule, sponsors, etc and a button to apply
 - **apply.brickhack.io** — HackathonManager deployment to accept hacker applications + host management dashboard

 This allows your public marketing site to operate however you want it (e.g. GitHub pages) while HackathonManager lives in an isolated, consistent environment.

-HackathonManager uses a variety of third-party services & Ruby gems:
+HackathonManager makes use of a few different third-party services & Ruby gems:

 - [Devise](https://github.com/plataformatec/devise) + [MyMLH](https://my.mlh.io/) (authentication & attendee identity)
 - [Sidekiq](https://github.com/mperham/sidekiq) (background jobs)